How to Fit an Architrave

 How to Prepare for an Architrave Installation

-To prepare for installing your architrave, you should run a pipe and cable detector along all of the edges of the door to ensure that there are no hidden pipes or cables behind the wall where you are about to work.
+When preparing ahead of replacing skirting and architrave, you should run a pipe and cable detector along all of the edges of the door to ensure that there are no hidden pipes or cables behind the wall where you are about to work.

-How to Put Up an Architrave Yourself
+How to Fit an Architrave Yourself — Step by Step Guide

 Step 1